musman12529/PL-Data-Scraping/README.md

 # Premier League Stats Scraper

-A web scraping tool to collect team statistics from the Premier League section of the FBRef website and compile them into a CSV file.
+A web scraping tool to collect team statistics from the Premier League and compile them into a CSV file.

 ## Features